likhia/ocp4.9-workshop-springboot/lab-workshop-content/workshop/content/exercises/02-crw.md

 ![CodeReady Workspace 22](./images/02/crw-22.png)

 * `/actuator/health` endpoint report an aggregated result of all registered HealthIndicators.
 It is used to inspect the health status of a Spring Boot application.

+* Click on `Pods` tab.
+Click on the only one Pod instance.

 * Click on `Terminal` tab.
 Type `curl http://localhost:8080/actuator/health`.
 You will see as below.
 ![CodeReady Workspace 23](./images/02/crw-23.png)